 Social action is a way in which to change what we feel in wrong in our society by introducing new ideas and processes for doing better in the future.
 This year in UJS we aim to do just that through positive social change that then will influence the greater society.
 We work with Mitzvah Day to encourage the donation of time not money, and we also have a lot of great projects coming up this year surrounding Chagim (festivals) and other general charitable campaigns!
 We also encourage you running your own projects on campus and are more than happy to support you however we can.

 The great thing about social action is that it can be incorporated into all events.
-For any ideas please be in touch with firstname.lastname@example.org
+To discuss a social action idea, please be in touch!

 World Jewish Relief: WJR is the British Jewish community’s international humanitarian agency.
 Inspired by Jewish values, they empower people in poverty to live with dignity, self-reliance and hope.
 They support the world’s poorest Jewish communities, predominantly in Eastern Europe, because kol arayvim zeh la’zeh – all Jews are responsible for one another.
 Get in contact to know how your local J-Soc can be involved and what sessions WJR can bring on your campus!

 Jewish Volunteering Network: JVN works across the community and throughout the UK with individuals and organisations promoting volunteering and volunteer opportunities.
 If you are looking for volunteering opportunities in your area or ways to engage your J-Soc as a whole, JVN can provide a wide range of opportunities.